kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 # { "hkube": true, "schema": "reconnect" }
 ```

-## Handle Errors
+### Handle Errors

-It's highly recommended that you will catch any error in your algorithm and send it to HKube.
+It’s recommended to catch and report errors in your algorithm to HKube.

 ```hkube-tabs
 # { "hkube": true, "schema": "handle-errors" }
 ```

-## Send Event
+### Send Event

 This is a simple handler for send response back to HKube.